nathanielwarner/carletonian-wordpress/wp-content/plugins/responsive-posts-carousel/readme.txt

 5. Slider in Action

 == Changelog ==

+= 5.3 - 16th April 2019 =
+* Feature Added: Smooth Scrolling (checking linear easing option)
+* Feature Added: Load custom.js script file from theme/child theme (pasting it inside rpc directory)
+* Feature Added: Adaptive Height
+* Feature Added: Append to Trimmed Text option (append custom text with the trimmed one)
+* Feature Added: Shortcodes/Page Builders support
+* Feature Added: Allow users to drag or swipe directly to a slide
+* Feature Added: Query params supported in the shortcode (read the docs for more details)
+* Bug Fixed: Arrows are not symmetrical
+* Bug Fixed: More than 1000 posts break the edit carousel screen is fixed
+* Bug Fixed: Initial slide causing unexpected behavior (empty slides etc)

 = 5.2 - 9th March 2019 =
 * Bug Fixed: Carousel content conflict when using content meta key